-9.0 Adding ODBC support
+9.0 Adding ODBC support (under construction)

-You only need to follow the steps in this section on adding ODBCsupport, if you plan to develop C, C++ database applications on the database or run such applications (like LoadLeveler) using the Database.
-Otherwise skip to the next section Installing xCAT on the Service Node.
+You only need to follow the steps in this section on adding ODBCsupport, if you plan to develop C, C++ database applications on the database or run such applications (like LoadLeveler).
+Otherwise skip to the next section.